dobemad/MPK249/README.md

 # A visual editor for Akai MPK2 series + a collection of command line scripts
 Tested and reversed engineered on Akai MPK249.
-Usage on other controller of the MPK2 series is _untested_.
+Usage on other controllers of the MPK2 series is _untested_.
-Scripts are a collection of command line tools for reading / writing single preset dump files
+The scripts are a collection of command line tools for reading / writing single preset dump files

 _Disclaimer:_ Use of this material can possibly void your warranty, corrupt your presets or brick your controller.